jeysal/typesafe-routes/README.md

 ## Roadmap

-So far I consider this library feature complete that's why I will be mainly concerned about fixing bugs and improving the API.
-However if high demand for some for additional functionality or PRs show up I might be considering to expand the scope.
+So far I consider this library feature-complete that's why I will be mainly concerned about fixing bugs and improving the API.
+However, if some high demand for additional functionality or PRs shows up I might be considering expanding the scope.

 ## Project Support